thedatacrew/sqlserver-coding-standards/documentation/sqlstyle.guide.md

 You can use this set of guidelines, [fork them][fork] or make your own - the key here is that you pick a style and stick to it.
 To suggest changes or fix bugs please open an [issue][issue] or [pull request][pull] on GitHub.

-These guidelines are designed to be compatible with Microsoft SQL Server and used in conjunction with Red Gate tooling [SQL Prompt](http://www.red-gate.com/products/sql-development/sql-prompt/ "SQL Prompt") and [SQL Source Control](https://www.red-gate.com/products/sql-development/sql-source-control/ "SQL Source Control")
+These guidelines are designed to be compatible with Microsoft SQL Server and used in conjunction with Red Gate SQL Tooling [SQL Prompt][sql-prompt] and [SQL Source Control][sql-source-control].

 They use some standard Microsoft naming conventions that will assist when coding in ORM's such as LINQ2SQL or EntityFramework i.e. conventions over configurations.
 Also when using SSRS, SSAS & Tabluar data models the Table and Column naming standards will assist the UI layouts.

 It is easy to include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book.

 The format is based on some of the work at [http://www.sqlstyle.guide][sqlstyleguide].

+SQL Server Style Guide by [The Data Crew][thedatacrew] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].

+Based on a work at [http://www.sqlstyle.guide][sqlstyleguide].

 ## General ##